Ben Crenshaw: Professional career

 Crenshaw won several professional events outside the PGA Tour, including individual and team titles in the World Cup of Golf in 1988.
 He was among the top ten on McCormack's World Golf Rankings from 1976 to 1981 inclusive, and returned to spend 80 weeks in the top-10 of the Official World Golf Ranking from 1987 to 1989.
 In 1987, he became one of the few players in history to finish in the top ten of all four major championships in the same season without winning any of them.

 Despite playing mainly in the United States, Crenshaw had a number of top performances in international events in his career.
 He won the 1976 Irish Open and then finished runner-up to compatriot Hubert Green the next year.
 He also finished runner-up at two events on the Australasian Tour, at the 1978 Australian Open and the 1982 Australian PGA Championship.
 And he famously had two runner-ups at The Open Championship, behind Jack Nicklaus in 1978 and Seve Ballesteros the following year.

 Crenshaw is widely regarded as one of the best putters in golf history.
 His instructor growing up, Harvey Penick, taught him a smooth, effortless stroke on the greens, which allowed him to master even the speediest of greens–including those at Augusta National Golf Club.
 In winning the Masters in 1995, "Gentle Ben" did not record a single three-putt during the tournament.

-Since 1986, Crenshaw has been a partner with Bill Coore in Coore & Crenshaw, a golf course design firm.
+Since 1986, Crenshaw has been a legal partner with Bill Coore in Coore & Crenshaw, a golf course design firm.
 The Masters in 2015 was the 44th and final for Crenshaw.
 Crenshaw has the worst playoff record in PGA Tour history at 0–8.

 Personal life

 Crenshaw married his second wife Julie in 1985.
-All three of his daughters – Claire Susan, Anna Riley and Katherine Vail – were presented to high society as debutantes at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
+All three of his daughters – Claire Susan, Anna Riley, and Katherine Vail – were presented to high society as debutantes at the International Debutante Ball at the Waldorf-Astoria Hotel in New York City.
 Crenshaw is a Republican and has donated money to multiple Republican candidates.